 If per-email pricing is the only option for the provider you’re considering, I suggest you shop elsewhere.
 Eventually, paid email hosting upgrades like this will be worth it but it hardly ever is when you’re just starting out.
 IMO a sign of a good web hosting package is one that comes with at least 25 email addresses (sometimes you’ll even see Unlimited Email addresses offered).

 Most web hosting providers sell services in tiers, e.g. something like Basic, Premium, or Deluxe.
-Just go with Basic.
+Just go with Basic- or Mid-Tier.
 Again… you’re new at this.
-So, in my experience, it’s a very rare new website owner that really NEEEEEDS anything beyond what the basic-tier package has to offer.
+So, in my experience, it’s a very rare new website owner that really NEEEEEDS anything beyond what the mid-tier package has to offer.
 Save your money.
 If you’re starting a website because you’re also starting a business, your money is better spent on other new business costs.

 The way the math works out over time, it is “cheaper” to commit to 2+ years of your hosting package.
 However, the hidden cost (in my experience) is being stuck with a bad provider.
 Sometimes, after a year into a hosting package, I realize that I really don’t like the company I’m hosting with anymore.
 I like being able to pick up and leave (or not) when my first year is up.